 Prostate Imaging Center Of Excellence

 As the leading expert on MRI prostate imaging and developer of the first wearable prostate MRI coil, the PROCURE™, ScanMed is committed to furthering the cutting-edge science of MRI prostate cancer detection.
 Recent studies have found that the quality of the MRI scans determined by the ACR and PIRADs v2, as well as, the skill and accuracy of the interpretation varies widely.
-Further, many Board Certified Body Radiologists scored well below 50% in accurately interpreting even a high quality PCa MRI.
-ScanMed, in coordination with FirstScan, North America’s first dedicated Secondary-Prostate-Screening-with-MRI-facility, has consistency exceeded these standards and created the Prostate Imaging Center of Excellence program to enable others to emulate this successful model.
+Further, many Board Certified Body Radiologists scored well below 50% in accurately interpreting even a high-quality PCa MRI.
+ScanMed, in coordination with FirstScan, North America’s first dedicated Secondary-Prostate-Screening-with-MRI-facility, has consistently exceeded these standards and created the Prostate Imaging Center of Excellence program to enable others to emulate this successful model.

 Overcoming the Challenges of MRI PCa Diagnosis